 The Rev. John Clifford Rankin is President of the Theological Education Institute (TEI), International (teii.org), which he founded in 1986, following and during his years in pastoral and pro-life ministry.

 John grew up in West Hartford, Connecticut, and presently lives in Simsbury.
-John’s father, Dr. Emmet Clair Rankin (1918-2010), was a 1940 graduate of the University of Nebraskan (Lincoln), majoring in zoology, with focus also on English, Latin and German.
+John’s father, Dr. Emmet Clair Rankin (1918-2010), was a 1940 graduate of the University of Nebraska (Lincoln), majoring in zoology, with focus also on English, Latin and German.
 He was a 1943 graduate of the University of Nebraska Medical School (Omaha) [completing his degree in 3 1/2 years with no vacations during the war effort], then served as a Navy physician in the Pacific prior to the end of World War II, coming from a long line of Presbyterian ministers, including leading abolitionists.
 This traces back to the Rev. William Rankin who fled Scotland to Ireland after the 1688 English Revolution, having lost four of his five sons in the war, and emigrated to Delaware in 1721, one year before his death, with his remaining son, the Rev. Adam Rankin (born 1684), along with Adam’s five sons.
 One of Adam’s grandsons is the Rev. John Thomas Rankin (1793-1886), “the manager of the Underground Railroad.”
 Dr. Rankin’s father, Elwood Clair Rankin (1884-1956), descends from another of Adam’s sons, and was a musical genius who was not allowed in his era to study or play music; his sister Mary Rankin (1898-1986) taught Latin and Music at the University of Nebraska.
-Beyond his Scottish roots, John’s lineage is also Welsh, Swedish, and also with some Hungarian Jewish ancestry.
+Beyond his Scottish roots (the Rankin clan is part of the Highlander MacLean clan of Argyll and the Inner Hebrides), he is also part Welsh, English and Swedish, along with some Hungarian Jewish ancestry.
+A basic Northern European mutt.
 John’s father started the Connecticut Blood Bank in 1950, and became chief of hematology at the Hartford Hospital.
 John’s mother, Anne Bridges McKee Rankin (1922-1976), was a 1943 graduate of the University of Colorado, and the daughter of an Iowa native, Dr. William Clifford McKee (1884-1939), who graduated Pomona College, then in 1913 graduated Johns Hopkins Medical School in Baltimore.
 There he met his wife, Marybelle Rainey McKee (1888-1982), who was in the family line of Sir Francis Scott Key.
 From there they moved to Los Angeles where Dr. McKee became an ob-gyn at the Good Samaritan Hospital.
 John’s father and mother met at the Naval Officer’s Club in 1944 in Los Angeles, and married in 1946 after his Navy service was complete.
 He was on Okinawa on August 6, 1945, the day of the atomic bomb on Hiroshima, was preparing to be a field surgeon in the planned invasion of Japan, but instead ran a hospital on Saipan.
 Thus John’s grandfathers, both born in 1884, were born before the death the Rev. John T. Rankin in 1886, he who is the grandson of the Rev. Adam Rankin, born in 1684.
 John has three sisters (one deceased) and one brother.

 John is also an alumnus, from his high school and college years, of the Fellowship of Christians in University and Schools (FOCUS), being baptized as a teenager by its founder, the Rev. Dr. Peter C. Moore; of InterVarsity Christian Fellowship (IVCF); also being ordained through the Vineyard Christian Fellowship; and his home church since 1992 is Covenant Presbyterian in Simsbury, CT.